autocrypt/protected-headers/draft-protected-headers.md

 "Contiguous" in the definition above indicates that if a Cryptographic Layer is the protected part of another Cryptographic Layer, the layers together comprise a single Cryptographic Envelope.

-Note that if a non-Cryptographic Layer intervenes, the inner-most Cryptographic Layer *is not* part of the Cryptographic Envelope (see the example in {{baroque-example}}).
+Note that if a non-Cryptographic Layer intervenes, all Cryptographic Layers within the non-Cryptographic Layer *are not* part of the Cryptographic Envelope (see the example in {{baroque-example}}).

 Note also that the ordering of the Cryptographic Layers implies different cryptographic properties.
 A signed-then-encrypted message is different than an encrypted-then-signed message.